 3.5.4.
-Use of lifting equipment
+Use of lifting accessories and interchangeable equipment

-- Only use lifting accessories (grapple, rotator) that are correct for your crane.
-Contact an authorised service workshop. - Never attempt to install add-on lifting accessories yourself! - Add-on lifting accessories may only be installed by an authorised service workshop. - When using lifting accessories, follow the instructions supplied with the equipment! - · Watch out for hazards! - Never try to adjust lifting accessories when you are working on the crane!
+- Only use interchangeable equipment intended to be used on loader cranes as specified in the documents for the equipment. - When using lifting accessories, follow the instructions supplied with the equipment! - · Watch out for hazards! - Never try to adjust lifting accessories when you are working on the crane!

-After the lifting accessories have been fitted, verify that they are securely fixed.
-Only after this, you may use your crane.
+After lifting accessories and/or interchangeable equipment have been fitted:

+- 1. Check that they are securely fixed. - Only after this, should you use your crane

-Always insert the locking pins in the shaft for all the attachments on the tip of the crane (hook, other add-on equipments...).
+Always insert the locking pin in the shaft for all the attachments on the tip of the crane (hook, top-roller, pulleys...).